Thermal signature of helical molecule: Beyond nearest-neighbor electron hopping: Numerical results and discussion

 \subsection{In presence of external electric field}

-Now we focus on the effects of external electric field on thermal response.
-Figure~\ref{cvtvg} shows the dependence of electronic specific heat as a function of temperature for the two different helices when they are subjected to an external electric field viz, when $V_g\ne 0$.
-Nature wise the overall $C_v$-$T$ spectra look identical to what are seen for the field free case i.e., a sharp increment with temperature in the limit of low temperatures, and reaching a maximum, the specific heat decreases and eventually vanishes in the high-temperature limit.
-The higher value of $C_v$ for the LRH helix compared to the SRH one, which is extremely at the zero temperature limit and in the higher temperature regime, is also similar to the zero-field case.
-But a careful inspection reveals that, in the presence of the electric field, the difference between the peak values of the $C_v$-$T$ curves associated with the SRH and LRH helices decreases, and it becomes more prominent when the field strength gets enhanced.
-This behavior can be understood from the following arguments.
+We now turn our attention to examining the impact of an external electric field on thermal response.

+In Fig.~\ref{cvtvg}, we illustrate the variation in electronic specific heat with temperature for two distinct helices under the influence of an external electric field, i.e., $V_g\ne 0$.
+Interestingly, the overall $C_v$-$T$ spectra exhibit a striking resemblance to those observed in the absence of a field.
+Specifically, there is a sharp increase in specific heat at low temperatures, reaching a maximum before gradually diminishing and ultimately vanishing at high temperatures.
+Notably, the LRH helix consistently demonstrates a higher value of $C_v$ compared to the SRH helix, both in the limit of zero temperature and in the higher temperature range, mirroring the behavior observed in the field-free case.
+However, a meticulous analysis reveals that, in the presence of the electric field, the disparity between the peak values of the $C_v$-$T$ curves associated with the SRH and LRH helices diminishes.
+This effect becomes more pronounced as the strength of the external field increases.
+To comprehend this behavior, we delve into the following analysis.

-The central mechanism is related to the nature of the density of states.
-In Fig.~\ref{dosvg} we plot the ADOS spectra for the two helices at the two gate voltages that are taken in Fig.~\ref{cvtvg}.
-The effect of electric field is quite fascinating.
-Whenever an electric field is applied, the site energies are modulated in the cosine form following the relation given in Eq.~\ref{equ4}.
+The central mechanism becomes evident when examining the density of states.
+In Fig.~\ref{dosvg}, we present the DOS spectra for the two helices, corresponding to the gate voltages illustrated in Fig.~\ref{cvtvg}.